kvnlnt/statical/README.md

 	1. parts
 	1. pages

 This order allows for a clean cascading heirarchy.
-First all your library code (like bootstrap, etc) in patterns and all your styles in property is compiled to establish a foundation.
+First all your library code (like bootstrap, etc) in patterns and all your styles in property are compiled to establish a foundation.
 Then pieces, parts and pages are styled.
 This provides a clean hierarchy of overwrites.
 A `Piece`, while inheriting whatever base styling is applied can further apply it's own styling with it's code behind file.
 However, when a piece is included into a `Part` or `Page`, those elements can overwrite the `Pieces` providing contextual styling.

 ## Scopes
 There are four scopes matching each element type.
 A custom swig "varControl" has been setup for each.
 Scopes are accessed inside .jst or .html files via {{@scopename somevariable }}.
 The four scopes are: